oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 ## Get inspired
 Opposite to dull and shallow social media memes, there are smart, intelligent, and frank people you may look up to.

-They don’t advertise what they do if it was the only way of living a good life, and don’t try to sell you on something.
+They don’t advertise what they do if it was the only way of living a good life and don’t try to sell you on something.
 Instead, they share their methods and insights and leave a free lane for you to drive the exploration yourself.

 Some of my favorite inspirational examples are:
 - **Paul Dolan** who [studies happiness and speaks about it](https://www.youtube.com/watch?v=F9XUO-MOmaA).
-- **Nassim Taleb**, and his [thoughts about importance of luck](https://www.youtube.com/watch?v=-aJka_CIxL4).
+- **Nassim Taleb**, and his [thoughts about the importance of luck](https://www.youtube.com/watch?v=-aJka_CIxL4).
 - **Julian Shapiro** who wrote about [how to choose what to work on](https://www.julian.com/blog/life-planning).
 - **Jeff Bezos’s** anecdote about his [regret minimization framework](https://www.youtube.com/watch?v=jwG_qR6XmDQ).